rackerlabs/support-how-to/content/how-to/cloud-servers/using-onmetal-cloud-servers-through-api/index.md

     supernova iad keypair-add --pub-key ~/.ssh/id_rsa.pub Russell

-For information on generating SSH Keys, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/support/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).
+For information on generating SSH key pairs, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/support/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

-### Boot your server
+### Start your server

-To boot your OnMetal server, choose an image (operating system) and a flavor (server size).
+To start your OnMetal server, choose an operating system (image) and a server size (flavor).

 #### Supported Images

--   OnMetal - CentOS 7
+-   OnMetal - CentOS&reg; 7
 -   OnMetal - CentOS 6.5
-    **Note**: Run the CentOS 6.5 image only on a Linux Kernel release of 3.10 or higher, to avoid performance degradation.
+    **Note**: Run the CentOS 6.5 image only on a Linux&reg; Kernel release of 3.10 or higher, to avoid performance degradation.
--   OnMetal - Debian 7 (Wheezy)
+-   OnMetal - Debian 7&reg; (Wheezy)

-**Note**: Other images will be available soon.
+**Note**: Rackspace adds other operating system images when they are ready.

 #### Supported Flavors